Annalena Baerbock: Foreign minister: 2021–2025

+President of the United Nations General Assembly: 2025–present

+In June 2025 Baerbock was elected to serve as President of the United Nations General Assembly during its 80th session, despite controversies.
+In an unusual secret-ballot vote demanded by Russia, she received 167 of the 193 votes cast (with 14 abstentions and 7 votes for the write-in candidate Helga Schmid.
+Baerbock's surprise candidacy displaced Schmid, one of Germany's most respected diplomats—who had already been nominated and interviewed for the position.
+For months Germany had originally intended to nominate Schmid for the assembly presidency but replaced her with Baerbock after she lost her job in the outgoing minority government.
+The decision drew criticism in Germany and internationally.

+Baerbock replaced President of the United Nations General Assembly (UNGA) Philémon Yang, a former prime minister of Cameroon and on 9 September 2025 assumed her functions.

 Political positions

 Foreign policy

 Baerbock is regarded as taking a centrist line on defense and pushing for a stronger common EU foreign policy, especially against Russia and China.
-She has proposed a post-pacifist foreign policy, calling for a European army under the supervision of the European Parliament and outlining steps toward Germany's denuclearization in consultation with allies.
+She has proposed a post-pacifist foreign policy, calling for a European army under the supervision of the European Parliament and outlining steps toward the denuclearization of Germany in consultation with allies.
 She supports NATO's eastward expansion and cooperation with the United States.
 In November 2020, she said: "Europe has been revolving around itself for years, the Trump administration turned its back on the world.
 Authoritarian states fill the gap that emerged.
-That leads to Russia or Turkey becoming active in our neighborhood – and the EU, as in the case of Nagorno-Karabakh, is left out.”
+That leads to Russia or Turkey becoming active in our neighborhood – and the EU, as in the case of Nagorno-Karabakh, is left out."
 In December 2021, Baerbock proposed a "values-driven" foreign policy in conjunction with other European democracies and NATO partners, and called on the EU to implement sanctions against Bosnian Serb leader Milorad Dodik.

 Baerbock appears to have taken a pro-Israel stance in response to the 2021 Israel–Palestine crisis.
 She called the number of UN resolutions criticizing Israel "absurd compared to resolutions against other states."
+Baerbock expressed "concern" over the legal and constitutional implications of the proposed 2023 Israeli judicial reform.

+On 2025, following the meeting between Trump and Zelenskyy, Baerbock said Trump's conduct represented a "new era of ruthlessness" and called on European countries to "defend the rules-based international order and the strength of law more than ever against the power of the strongest".